 - Physical requirements include sitting and/or standing for extended periods of time, lifting up to 50 pounds.

 - Able to work with minimum direct supervision, make decisions, and take initiative.

-- Must be proficient in Microsoft Office.
-Knowledge of websites, website design, and GIS helpful.
+- Must be proficient in Microsoft Office and Internet applications.

 - Consistent with its mission, the American Lung Association maintains a smoke-free work place; all employees must abstain from tobacco use in any form.

 To apply send cover letter, resume and salary requirements to (include job title and job number in subject of email):

 The American Lung Association is dedicated to a diverse workforce.